KamikidFu/UoW-COMP104/README.md

 ## About Repository

 In order to reduce the size of repository, only the source codes will be commited in its folder.
 This repository may keep active and commit what is necessary.
+If you have any ideas or advices on this repository, please contact me at my [blog](http://www.kamikid.me/wp/2017/06/10/begin-coding-with-cs/)(Recommand) or my [facebook](https://www.facebook.com/KamikidFu) with your greetings.